 Lily Vanilli Bakery: In the Courtyard for a truly delicious sausage role, and tea cakes to go home with – an absolute must.

 Pavilion Bakery: On Columbia Road.
 Great coffee, bread & croissants

 Street food stalls should be your first choice if you are staying put, some are organic, some not.

-Clerkenwell Grind : This is my first choice for brunch on the way home.
+Clerkenwell Grind : I often stop here on my way home.
 I am usually the first one in at 9.30am Cool vibes, delicious coffee, juices and the best scrambled eggs

 Campania is delicious, but it gets very busy.
-Cosy Italian, on warm days tables are outside, there’s buskers entertaining everyone, it’s idyllic though Sundays are very busy.
+Cosy Italian, on warm days tables are outside, there are buskers entertaining everyone.
+It is idyllic although Sundays are very busy.

 Royal Oak and Birdhouse.
 These are the two on Columbia Road.
-I haven’t been to either, only because I go so early, but that’s not to say a beer doesn’t go down a treat for the boys as the girls find their flowers.
+I haven’t been to either, only because I go so early.
+That’s not to say a beer doesn’t go down a treat for the boys as the girls find their flowers.

 Columbia Road Flower Market is also home to some gorgeous little independent shops, that all support the flower market.
 They open about 10am, some not until 11am.
 If you want to spend the day and get plants, think about it as you plan your morning.
 If you just want to enjoy the shops, Saturday is a wonderful day to explore without the same hussle and bussle of the flowers.
 Both are very different days, equally wonderful.
 Try not to miss my favourites Columbia Road MAP